 To achieve our ambitions, we must create an environment that draws the very best undergraduate and graduate students from across the country, and internationally.
 These are the leaders, the discoverers, the creators of tomorrow, and they will come to UBC if we provide an outstanding learning environment – one that employs pedagogy that research has shown to be most effective and that supports learners to realize their full potential.

 Similarly, we must attract, support and retain outstanding faculty members – those researchers, teachers, scholars, and artists who, by never failing to question, analyze and create, change lives and society for the better.”

 UBC President's Excellence Chairs

 The President’s Excellence Chairs were created to attract great faculty who will enable cutting-edge research and an excellent student learning experience to attract top students.
 The recruitment of outstanding faculty to areas in which UBC already has tremendous strength will attract increased levels of research funding, which will attract other outstanding faculty and the best students.
 UBC will have the privilege to yield a diverse class of exceptional graduate and undergraduate students – intellectually curious, academically gifted, and socially engaged.

-The chairs are in the following areas: Biodiversity Studies, Brain Health, Forest Bio-products, Precision Oncology and Healthy Aging.
+The chairs are in the following areas: Biodiversity Studies, Brain Health, Forest Bio-products and Healthy Aging.
 Each chair has an estimated value of $3-5 million.
 Further information on each position is available on this site.

 If you would like additional information, please contact Marcia Lang.